 Where to File

-The Prothonotary is open Monday through Friday from 8:30 a.m. to 4:40 p.m. except for legal holidays.
-The holiday schedule can be found in the Events calendar.
+The Prothonotary is open Monday through Friday from 8:30 a.m. to 4:30 p.m. except for legal holidays.
+The holiday schedule can be found in the County & Community Calendar.
 If you are coming to file something please arrive no later than 4:00 p.m.